nisheed75/RoboND-Kinematics-Project/writeup.md

 ** Using the R_x, R_y and R_z matrices and R_ee it calculates the WC
 * After the WC is calculated the calculate thetas function is called  ' kinematics.calculate_thetas(WC, T0_1, T1_2, T2_3, R_ee, q1, q2, q3, q4, q5, q6, q7)'.
 Refer to the code for more details and the math used is described in 3 above.
 ** The code calculates theta 1, 2 & 3 first
-** After that the theta 4, 5, 6 is calculated.
+** After that the theta 4, 5, six is calculated.
-** Theta 4, 6 was calculated based on what the value of theta 5 to find the best angles for 4 and 6.
+** Theta 4, six was calculated based on what the value of theta 5 to find the best angles for 4 and 6.

 ##### Result Discussion
 What an amazing thing to see it pick up the object and place it in the bin.
-In my two runs of the code, i was able to successfully pickup 8/10 objects.
+In my two runs of the code, I was able to successfully pickup 8/10 objects.

-###### Here are picture where i have a run with 9 out of 10 in the bin
+###### Here are pictures where I have a run with 9 out of 10 in the bin

 ![9 out of 10 with one on the floor ][image14]
 <br>
 ![9 out of 10 in bin][image13]
 ##### Areas of Improvement
-1. My arm arrive at the correct point everytime but the route it takes to get there is sometimes really odd and hence it can take longer than expected to get into positon
+1. My arm arrive at the correct point every time but the route it takes to get there is sometimes really odd, and hence it can take longer than expected to get into postion
 1. This also causes the arm to knock over objects
-1. I need to investigate this as I really don't understand why this is happening.
+1. I need to investigate this as I don't understand why this is happening.
-1. The code also runs really slowly but when i run the IK_debug my code runs pretty fast.
-So i'm not sure if this is an issue with the VM.
-However i can improve the perfomace using numpy but i need to be careful as i should palce care to ensure i still have good accuracy.
+1. The code also runs slowly, but when I run the IK_debug, my code runs pretty fast.
+So I'm not sure if this is an issue with the VM.
+However, i can improve the performance using numpy, but I need to be careful as I should place care to ensure I still have good accuracy.